HOW WE ARE KEEPING OUR YMCA COMMUNITY SAFE

 Kids Corner Supervised Playroom

--Members are asked to respect posted social distancing signs when using cardio and strength equipment in the wellness centers.
+-Members are asked to respect posted social distancing signs when using the wellness center.

 -To allow for social distancing, some equipment in our wellness center may be temporarily closed or relocated.